pdfcrunch/pdfcrunch.github.io/privacy.md

 <div class="section">

 Your privacy is important to us.

+As a web-based service provider, we require some personal information in order to provide a service to you.

-We don’t ask for your personal information unless we truly need it.
+However, we don’t ask for this information unless we truly need it.

-We don’t share your personal information with third-parties, except where required by law.

-It is Unleash Your Server LTD's policy to respect your privacy regarding any information we may collect from you across our website, https://pdfcrun.ch.
+It is Unleash Your Server LTD's policy to respect your privacy regarding any information we may collect from you across our website, [https://pdfcrun.ch](https://pdfcrun.ch), and its subdomains.

 ## Personal Information

+We may ask you for personal information, such as:

+- Your name
+- Email address
+- Age / date of birth
+- Social media profile/s
+- Contact details
+- Company details, and
+- Payment details

+This information is used for the purposes of:

+- providing you with products and services
+- providing you with information about our products and services
+- managing and improving our products, services, quality control, administration, communication and internal processes
+- personalising and customising your experience with us
+- verifying your identity
+- granting you access to your account with us
+- investigating any enquiries or complaints submitted by or about you; and/or
+- complying with regulatory or legal obligations

-We may ask you for personal information, such as your name, email, address, contact details and payment details.
-We collect only the personal information relevant to providing you with a service, and use your information only to ensure the fulfilment of this service.
-You are free to refuse our request for your personal information, with the understanding that we may be unable to provide you with some of your desired services without this information.
+You are free to refuse our request for your personal information, with the understanding that we may be unable to provide you with some of your desired services.

-We do not share your personal information with third-parties, except where required by law or to protect our own rights.
+We do not share your personal information with third-parties, except where required by law, to protect our own rights, or to provide a service to you.

+We may, however, disclose anonymised and aggregated versions of this information for business, marketing or public relations purposes.

 We will only retain personal information for as long as necessary to provide you with a service.

+## Business Data

+Our respect for your privacy extends to the data you input into our website over the normal course of using our services.
+We will not share your data with third-parties, except where required by law, to protect our own rights, or to provide a service to you.
+We may, however, disclose anonymised and aggregated versions of this information for business, marketing or public relations purposes.
+We will only retain your data for as long as necessary to provide you with a service.

 ## Cookies